Scoica/Mainframe-Scripts/README.md

 # Mainframe-Scripts
-Mainframe Scripts used over the time
+Mainframe Scripts used over the time.